juanmcasillas/PS2ToJoystick/README.md

 4. Select the USB port
 5. Flash the `ps2joystick/ps2joystick.ino` sketch as usual.

+NOTE: See [Multi](#multi) for an alternate sketch that support Keyboard & Joystick Handling at the same time.

 ### Testing

 Just connect your Arduino Micro Clone in the PC with Windows 10, and open `Game Controllers`, you should have something like the following window: